ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ___How should I go about creating a responder?___

-First you have to decide the topic it is in and insure the topic has appropriate keywords if needed.
+First you have to decide the topic it is in and ensure the topic has appropriate keywords if needed.

 Second, you need to create a sample sentence the rule is intended to match.
 You should